For the ones who had a notion

 On 58th Street, we spied the insanely decorous Alwyn Court building.
 The facade of this building has to be seen to be believed.
 It is so Gothic (technically French Renaissance) it was the inspiration for the apartment building in the novel Rosemary’s baby.
 In Polanski’s movie, The Dakota Building was used instead, which is oddly relevant to our story.

 At 59th Street, we hit the park.
 Once we were in, we found a spot to sit and just soaked up some sun for a few minutes.
 I simply couldn’t believe where I was.
 This was Central Park!
 All the movies of my youth came flooding back.
 I’d been seeing this place since I was a kid.
 Now I could touch the grass and gaze at the skyline.
-And right beside me was the love of my life.
+And right beside me was my heart’s desire.

 The sun was catching her hair as we sat and I looked at her with such a sense of wonder.
 I still had trouble believing she was real somehow.
 When we first began to write, I certainly had no idea we’d end up sitting together on a little hill in Central Park.
 That possibility had simply never occurred to me.